-In (49a) the predicate of being polluted applies to any sample of "the water in the lake"; this distribution is called 'homogeneous'.
+In (49a) the predicate of being polluted applies to any sample of "the water in the lake"; this distribution is called 'parts'.
 In (49b) the predicate of weighing 12 tons applies to the quantities of sand taken together, so this is a form of collective quantification.
-In (49c) the boys did not carry every quantity of sand, but certain quantities that together make up "all the sand", similar to (48b) above; in this case the distribution is called 'unspecific'.
-Sentence (49d) can be considered to be ambiguous between a collective and an unspecific reading.
+In (49c) the boys did not carry every quantity of sand, but certain quantities that together make up "all the sand", similar to (48b) above; sentence (49d) can be considered to be ambiguous between such a reading and a collective reading.

 The examples in (48b) and (49) illustrate three different ways in which the quantification domain of a mass NP can be completely involved in a predication, corresponding to three different senses of expressions of the form "all M" (or "all the M") in English, and similarly in other languages.
-Complete involvement with homogeneous distribution, as in (49a), where "all the water" refers to the set of all contextually distinguished quantities of water, will be indicated in annotations by the 'involvement' attribute having the value "all".
-In cases like (48b) and (49c), where "all the sand" refers to a subset of quantities of sand that together make up all the (contextually distinguished) sand - the 'involvement' attribute has the value "total".
-Finally, on the collective reading of (49b, d), where "(all) the sand" refers to the quantity of sand formed by all contextually relevant quantities of sand together, the involvement will be annotated as "whole".
+Complete involvement with homogeneous distribution, as in (49a), where "all the water" refers to the set of all contextually distinguished quantities of water, will be indicated in annotations by the 'involvement' attribute having the value 'all'.
+In cases like (48b) and (49c), where "all the sand" refers to a subset of quantities of sand that together make up all the (contextually distinguished) sand - the 'involvement' attribute has the value 'total'.
+Finally, on the collective reading of (49b, d), where "(all) the sand" refers to the quantity of sand formed by all contextually relevant quantities of sand together, the involvement will be annotated as 'whole'.
 This is summarized in Table 1 below.

-involvement distribution interpretation example all homogeneous For all quantities of M (49a) total unspecific For the elements in a set of quantities of M that together make up the whole of M (48b), (49c) whole collective For M as a whole (49b)
+involvement distribution interpretation example all parts For every quantity of M (49a) total parts For the elements in a set of quantities of M that together make up the whole of M (48b) , (49c) whole collective For M as a whole (49b)